bonnie/my_heavens/README.md

 stars, planets, constellations, and all other sky objects are projected onto a three-dimensional d3-geo sphere representing the sky.
-All star coordinates needed to be reversed, since d3 presents the outside of the sphere, but the viewer needs to have the illusion that she is looking at the inside of the sphere.
+All star coordinates needed to be reversed, since d3 presents the outside of the sphere, but the viewers need to have the illusion that they are looking at the inside of the sphere.

 This turns out to be a very efficient way to present the stars at an arbitrary